SankThomas/react-course/README.md

 16. Book Finder
     - Get and display a list of books from the NYTimes API.
     - Filter books by search.
-    - Click on a book to get more information about it.
 17. Blog with Sanity CMS
     - Set up a Sanity app in a React app.
     - Connect to the sanity CMS.